Texiwill/aac-lib/vsm/README.md

        This option will require at least 1.5TB of disk space and several hours to complete.
 It is not designed for normal use!

+       Those items that show up in Cyan when the -m|--myvmware option is set are those items only seen with that option.
+I.e. not part of the standard downloads from VSM.

+       Those items in reverse color (white on black or cyan) are those items not downloaded.
+For packages and not files, the reverse color only shows up if the directory is not in the repo and is not related to missing files or new files.

 $ ./vsm.sh
 <span style="color:purple">Using the following options:</span>
    	Version:	1.0.0